 Triggers include elevated hepatic iron, alcohol use, halogenated hydrocarbon exposure, and hepatitis C virus or HIV infection.

-Drugs that commonly trigger acute porphyria do not trigger PCT.
+Medications that commonly trigger acute porphyria do not trigger PCT.

 Measure urinary uroporphyrin and heptacarboxyl porphyrin, and fecal isocoproporphyrin.